DontPanicDigital/readme/README.md

 On production environment, DB `0` is used for Journal and Storage.
 DB `1` for sessions.

 For localhost, use whatever you want.
-There's `bin/redis_clear_cache.sh` script you can use to quickly flush your local Redis.
-Eg. `./bin/redis_flushdb.sh 1` flushes DB `1`.
-When no argument is provided, default is `0`.
+There's `https://github.com/DontPanicDigital/bin` script you can use to quickly flush your local Redis from PhpStorm.

 If you do not use Redis on a local machine, you can turn it off in section Redis `/app/config/parameters.neon`.